justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-product-type/README.md

 String getCategoryKey();
 ```

-> This returns a unique identifier for the screen navigation entry.
+> This returns a unique identifier for the category used for the screen navigation entry.

 ```java
 String getLabel(Locale var1);